-When you launch a VM instance, you specify a shape that determines the number of OCPUs, the amount of memory, and the network bandwidth for your workload.
+When you launch a Compute instance (VM), you specify a shape that determines the number of OCPUs, the amount of memory, and the network bandwidth for your workload.

 Until now, you had to choose a shape with enough room to support your future performance needs.
 If your workload increases, your only option was to launch a new instance and reconfigure your applications on the new instance.
 Now, you can reshape (Scale-Up and Scale-down) an existing instance with a single reboot while preserving your applications and the instance properties.

-In this blog, I have covered the supported and unsupported shapes, steps to reshape a VM and limitations in the reshaping.
+In this Blog Post, I have covered the supported and unsupported shapes steps to reshape a VM and limitations in the reshaping.

 To know more about Compute service in Oracle Cloud Infrastructure (OCI) click here.